sagemath/sage/src/doc/en/developer/workflows.rst

 .. _section-workflows-pr-checkout:

-Checking out an Existing PR
+Checking out an existing PR
 ===========================

 If you want to base your work on an existing PR or want to review the code of a PR,